Taking your toddler twins on a road trip requires some planning and patience.

 Be sure both Mom and Dad take turns rotating with the kids to help maintain parental sanity.

 When all else fails, you can use movies.
-Get a portable DVD player or iPod or whatever you have and let your kids watch movies.
+Get a portable DVD player, iPad, Kindle, or whatever you have and let your kids watch movies.
 On our 54-hour road trip, we managed to go all but the last six hours before we needed to pull out the movies.
 We simply kept our toddler twins (and their older brothers) occupied with the aforementioned activities.

 It won’t take long before your kids realize that there’s a difference between driving to a play date and spending a significant amount of time in the car on a road trip.
 It’s okay to let them get a little bored.
 It’s okay for you to not be thrusting the next activity in front of their faces as soon as the current one is over.
 You’ll smile as you see them get creative with entertaining themselves.